-- Cutworms are usually the most damaging and target seedlings.
+- Cutworms are usually the most damaging to peppers and they especially like the young seedlings.

-- Both armyworms and fruitworms feed on fruit pods and occasionally foliage.
+- Both armyworms and fruitworms love to feed on new, tender pepper pods, and will also occasionally munch on the foliage.

-- Flea beetles attack young plants, which may exhibit numerous holes in the foliage.
+- Flea beetles attack young plants.
+If they’re present, you’ll see distinct holes in the foliage.

 - Whiteflies can be extremely destructive to pepper plants.
-They not only help transmit harmful viruses, but also damage leaves, causing them to shrivel, yellow, and drop.
+They can transmit harmful viruses, and cause leaves to shrivel, yellow, and drop.

 Pepper Plant Diseases

-Here are some of the most common pepper plant diseases:
+Here are six of the most common pepper plant diseases:

 - Sunscald is a result of too much exposure to direct sunlight.
 The fruit may become light colored and feel dry and papery.

 Diagnosis of the problem in the plant is crucial to treatment.
 Where fungal disease is suspected, certain fungicides are helpful.
 Avoiding overhead watering and watering only when the plant stems and leaves can air dry quickly will control many of those diseases.
 Viral disease may be controlled by managing aphids and thrips which spread some of these diseases.